-In Fig.2 the first order stress tensor, $\sigma_i$ can be resolved into two components; 1) normal components acting parallel to ni, and 2) shear components acting parallel to the plane.
-The orientation of large shear stresses can be an important factor in predicting stress-induced deformations and crack propagation.
-The eigenvalue-eigenvector decomposition of any second order stress tensor is a transformation where the principal axes, $\xi_i$ , represent directions where the shearing stress is zero.
-Therefore the orientation of nonzero shear stresses would exist somewhere in between the principal axes, $\xi_i$ .
-On the stress quadric surface pure shear would be viewed as line segments normal to this surface but at the same time acting parallel to the plane at point P. All these line segments would however be difficult to visualize, so the angle between $\sigma_i$ and the unit normal, $n_i$ , at point P is represented as a color at point Q. This color would represent the components of normal and shearing stress at point P by an angle, which is calculated using the stress quadric surface, but mapped as color onto the stress ellipsoid surface at point Q. Hence all of the components of the first order stress tensor, $\sigma_i$ , in any arbitrary direction, $n_i$ , can be visualized as a color which is mapped onto the stress ellipsoid surface that represents the principal stress state of $\sigma{ii}$ .
+In Fig.2 the first order stress tensor, σ_i can be resolved into two components; 1) normal components acting parallel to n_i, and 2) shear components acting parallel to the plane.
+The orientation of large normal and shear stresses can be an important factor in predicting stress-induced deformations The eigenvalue-eigenvector and crack propagation. decomposition of any second order stress tensor is a transformation where the principal axes, ξ_i , represent directions where the shearing stress is zero.
+Therefore the orientation of nonzero shear stresses would exist somewhere in between the principal axes, ξ_i .
+On the stress quadric surface pure shear would be viewed as line segments normal to this surface but at the same time acting parallel to the plane at point P. The collection of all these line segments would however be difficult to visualize and represent a cognitive limit, so the angle between σ_i and the unit normal, n_i , at point P is represented as a color at point Q. This color at point O would represent both normal and shearing stress components at point P by an angle, which is calculated using the tensor transformation property of the stress quadric surface at point P. Hence all of the components of the first order stress tensor, σ_i , tension, compression and shear, in any arbitrary direction, n_i, can be visualized as a color which is mapped onto the stress ellipsoid surface that simultaneously represents the principal stress state.

 Let P be the center of the ellipsoid and Q be any point on the stress ellipsoid surface.
 The direction cosines of PQ are where r = |PQ|.
-The stress vector, $\sigma_i$ , in this direction is given by Eq.2 and the angle between the unit normal, $n_i$ , to the plane and the stress vector, $\sigma_j$ , acting on that plane is calculated using the scalar product of the stress vector, $\sigma_i$ , and $n_i$ .
+The stress, σ_i , in this direction is given by Eq.2 and the angle between the unit normal, n_i , to the plane and the stress, σ_j , acting on that plane is calculated using the scalar, "inner", or vector dot product.